zengjianhao/CAT-DM/README.md

 ### VITON-HD

-1. Download the Pretrain model and directly generate the try-on results:
+1. Download the pretrain model and directly generate the try-on results:

 ```bash
 bash test-viton.sh